rink-turksma/IntunePrepTool/README.md

 ### Upload function to upload Intunewin packages created by IntunePrepTool to Microsoft Intune

+1. After creating Intunewin package with IntunePrepTool a config.csv is written to the output folder of your package.
+Load the config.csv here to upload your package to MS Intune.

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/1f2f99c5-16a5-4132-aae4-fe7ac96ae636)

 ### How to find Uninstall strings using option in the tools menu.

+1. Search registry for installed application to find the Uninstall string.

 ![image](https://github.com/rink-turksma/IntunePrepTool/assets/127322820/c637256d-7dd8-466b-b5a5-747a8847f4a4)